rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 [6] How do i gain collaborators ?
 I want my name on many papers.
 I am a paper production machine.
 If i dont get 5 icml/iclr/neurips/cvpr/eccv in a year, i will die.

 Do solo work first dude.
 You need to be able to offer `value' to other person.
-Otherwise, we are just a baggage.
+Otherwise, you are just a baggage.
+Everyone in this world has to pay a 'tax'.
+Be willing to pay it.
+Often, in comes with low pay and long hours.
+Own it.
+Don't fight it.
+But, don't allow tax to turn into exploitation.
+It's a delicate balance.

 [7] OMG.
 My citations are so low.
 I am not popular `enough'.